FantomMenaceDAO/MIPs/proposals/mip-3.md

 ### NFTs
 - Limit the OG founder Menace NFTs to a 100? (up for debate)
+- Royalties, 5%? all royalties go to DAO treasury wallet

 ### SW Reqs
-- We'd like to reuse as much as possible, and not build
+- We'd like to reuse as much as possible, and not build (if we can)
 - Fork this monorepo: https://github.com/nounsDAO/nouns-monorepo
 - contracts for Nouns: https://github.com/nounsDAO/nouns-monorepo/tree/master/packages/nouns-contracts
+- deploy contract etc.

 ## Owners
 Who will be owners for the project and be responsible for delivering the project